peterbabic/laravel-database-schedule/README.md

 ![Laravel Database Schedule](https://banners.beyondco.de/Laravel%20Database%20Schedule.png?theme=light&packageManager=composer+require&packageName=robersonfaria%2Flaravel-database-schedule&pattern=architect&style=style_1&description=Schedule+your+tasks+through+a+dashboard+and+without+having+to+deploy+the+application.&md=1&showWatermark=1&fontSize=100px&images=calendar&widths=auto&heights=350)

+## GRENWAY NOTES

+Known limitations of "run now" feature (yellow dot button):

+- Always runs only on this server
+- The output appears to NOT being logged anywhere so far
+- Requires pressing "back in history"

 # Documentation

 This librarian creates a route(default: /schedule) in your application where it is possible to manage which